A new census of dust and polycyclic aromatic hydrocarbons at z=0.7-2 with JWST MIRI: Dust-obscured luminosity fraction

 \subsection{Relationship between obscured fraction and mass}

-As most of the metals in the ISM are depleted onto dust grains that attenuate starlight, it is expected that obscured luminosity fraction (ratio of attenuated to intrinsic luminosity) correlates with metallicity, and hence stellar mass \citep[e.g.,][]{reddy10, whitaker17}.
+As most of the metals in the ISM are depleted onto dust grains that attenuate starlight, it is expected that obscured luminosity fraction (ratio of attenuated to intrinsic luminosity) correlates with metallicity, and hence stellar mass \citep[e.g.][]{reddy10, whitaker17}, which is also manifested in the relationship between dust attenuation and mass \citep[e.g.][]{garn10,shivaei20a,bogdanoska20}.

 In Figure~\ref{fig:obsc_frac_w17}, the obscured fraction is shown as a function of stellar mass.
 We investigate the average shape and scatter of the relationship at $M_*> 4\times10^{8}${\Msun}, where the sample is complete.
 The mass completeness is estimated based on the detection limits of 5.6\,{\um} and 15\,{\um} data and assuming a mass-to-light ratio of 0.6 at 2.2{\um} \citep{mcgaugh14}\footnote{The exact completeness varies with redshift from 0.7 to 2.}.
 To study the average trend, we fit the data in three ways: a moving median function\footnote{The moving weighted-average fit shows an identical trend to the moving median curve.}, the functional form of {\fobsc}-$M_*$ suggested by \cite{whitaker17},